hydephp/framework/resources/assets/README.md

 - **Hyde.js**:
 This file contains basic scripts to make the navigation menu and sidebars interactive.

+- **App.css**:
+A compiled and minified file containing the styles for a base Hyde installation.
+It can be loaded through the CDN by adding it to the head of your Blade layout but is no longer supported out of the box.

 ## Usage
 Note that HydeFront is included in Hyde/Hyde through the CDN out of the box.